 There are many ways you can help BackPack Programs across the country.

 - Volunteer.
 Many BackPack programs rely on regular volunteers.
 Volunteers pack backpacks, set up distributions, and pass out backpacks to students.

 - Host.
-If you want to become a backpack site, reach out to your nearest member food bank.
-Feeding America distributes food and funds to member food banks.
+If you want to become a backpack site, reach out to your nearest food bank.
+Feeding America distributes food and funds to partner food banks.